pgolab/mosaic-maker-opencv-python/README.md

 The algorithm presented here is by no means any competition to the state of art mosaic creation solutions.
 This project is meant to introduce basic *Numpy* and *OpenCV* functions in a fun, exciting way, not to build the best mosaic creation algorithm available.
-On the bright side, it is pretty fast :-)
+On the bright side, it is relatively fast thanks to histograms usage :-)

 You can find a description of the algorithm is in the Jupyter notebooks (see the next section for details).